Ask the Vet: COVID-19 and poultry

 Coronaviruses get their name from the Spanish word “corona”, which means “crown” based on how the virus surface proteins look like the ridged edges of a crown.
 The surface proteins are also important because they determine which receptor proteins they can attach to on the host they infect.
 Alphacoronaviruses, many of which cause the common cold in humans, change over time and most populations are exposed every year and develop immunity to similar viruses.

-The virus in the news right now (Covid-19) is a betacoronavirus which can infect humans and other mammals like pigs and dogs, and likely originated in bats.
-Betacoronaviruses occasionally adapt from other mammalian species (SARS from bats and civets and MERS from camelids) to be able to infect humans because our populations are not regularly exposed.
+The virus in the news right now (Covid-19) is a betacoronavirus that infect humans, and likely originated in bats.
+Betacoronaviruses can infect several species and usually are restricted to one species (e.g. dogs, pigs, cats) and occasionally adapt from other mammalian species (SARS from bats and civets and MERS from camelids) to be able to infect humans because our populations are not regularly exposed.
 Betacoronaviruses can cause more severe illness than the alphacoronaviruses we usually see.

 The disease in humans has been named as Coronavirus disease 2019 (COVID-2019) and the novel coronavirus causing it is SARS-CoV-2.
-The virus genome has been published and is highly similar (96.2%) to one found in bats (RaTG13) (Zhou et al., 2020), suggesting bats as the most likely source of the virus as it was the case for the first SARS virus (Salata, Calistri, Parolin, & Palu, 2019).
+The virus genome has been published and is highly similar (96.2%) to one found in bats (RaTG13) (Zhou, et al., 2020), suggesting bats as the most likely source of the virus as it was the case for the first SARS virus (Salata et al., 2019), and the pangolin, as the most likely intermediate host between bats and humans (Xiao, et al 2020; Zhang, et al 2020).

 We hope this was informative.
 If you have questions or want to learn more about how we help keep birds healthy and help our clients produce the best poultry products, contact us at firstname.lastname@example.org or visit our website: www.poultryhealth.ca.